visioninhope/marsha/docs/peertube-runner.md

 #### TestStorage

-A storage used to store videos in the memory.
-Should be used in for tests to avoid undesirable files.
+A storage used to store videos in memory.
+Should be used in for tests to avoid undesirable files and speedup tests execution.

 ```Python
 STORAGES = {